GSA/digitalgov.gov/content/news/2017/02/2024-02-15-digitalgov-year-in-review-our-top-blogs-resources-and-writers-for-2016.md

 <footer>
 <h3 id="footnote-label">Footnotes</h3>
 <ol>
 <li id="fn1">Genius artistry aside for just a femtosecond, both “Ziggy Stardust” and “The Kid” were Internet pioneers in the early and mid-1990s.
-They had the foresight to use the new medium to provide digital services and content to their customer fanbases; <a href="https://www.washingtonpost.com/news/the-intersect/wp/2016/04/27/how-prince-revolutionized-the-internet-according-to-the-webmaster-who-helped-him-do-it/">Prince in 1994</a>, and <a href="http://www.bbc.com/news/technology-35279234">David Bowie in 1998</a>.
+They had the foresight to use the new medium to provide digital services and content to their customers; <a href="https://www.washingtonpost.com/news/the-intersect/wp/2016/04/27/how-prince-revolutionized-the-internet-according-to-the-webmaster-who-helped-him-do-it/">Prince in 1994</a>, and <a href="http://www.bbc.com/news/technology-35279234">David Bowie in 1998</a>.
 Before their passing, each won web-related lifetime achievement awards that honor those who helped shape the Internet with their groundbreaking work, recognizing their influence and lasting impact on digital culture, communication, and technology. <a href="#footnotes-ref1" aria-label="Back to content">↩</a></li>
 </ol>
 </footer>